 Evanston: Fourth of July Celebration

-This blast began in 1922 and this year’s theme is Evanston’s Heroes are America’s Heroes: Our First Responders.
+This blast began in 1922 and this year’s theme is Inspired by Our Diversity.
 An all-volunteer committee organizes a day of July 4th fun, starting with outdoor games at several local playgrounds (think three-legged races, pie eating contests, water balloon tosses and more).
-Afterward, join the kids’ fun run at Ackerman Park before the parade kicks off at 2 p.m.
-Then the party moves to Clark Street Beach for a lakefront concert followed by fireworks.
+Afterward, join in on a kids half-mile fun run at Ackerman Park before the parade kicks off at 2 p.m.
+Then, the party moves to Clark Street Beach for a lakefront concert followed by fireworks.

 Jul.
 4, games at 9 a.m., fun run at 12:45 p.m., parade at 2 p.m., concert at 7:30 p.m., fireworks at 9:30 p.m.